-Improve the tobacco quit rate at end of smoking cessation program.

-Reduce the number of lung cancer cases in Hamilton and Clermont counties.
+Improve the tobacco quit rate at the end of smoking cessation program and lower the number of lung cancer cases in Hamilton and Clermont counties.

-Smoking cessation: Individuals with history of smoking Lung cancer: Age 55 - 80, 30 pack-year history of smoking; no symptoms
+Smoking cessation: Individuals with history of smoking.
+Lung cancer: Age 55 - 80, 30 pack-year history of smoking; no symptoms.